brijeshb42/medium-draft/README.md

 ### Features

 - Focus on keyboard shortcuts and auto transform of text blocks.
-- Image addition via URL.
+- Image addition with support for rich text captioning.
-- Minimize mouse usage
+- Minimize mouse usage.
-- Autolists
+- Autolists.
 - Proper handling of `RETURN` presses.
 - It also has implementations of some custom blocks like:
     - `caption` - Can be used as a caption for media blocks like image or video instead of nested `draft-js` instances for simplicity.
     - `block-quote-caption` - Caption for `blockquote`s.
     - `todo` - Todo text with a checkbox.
-    - `image` - Image block with support for rich text captioning.

 ##### Following are the keyboard shortcuts to toggle block types (<kbd>Alt and CTRL</kbd> for Windows/Linux and <kbd>Option and Command</kbd> for OSX)
 *   <kbd>Alt/Option</kbd> +